How can we help?

 Use case

-You could create a series of charts that visualizes website browse activity of multiple categories, message engagement, abandonment, and purchases.
+You could create a series of charts that visualize website browse activity for multiple product categories.

-You can generate a report of all events passed to your account on the Event Data reports pagenavigation: Analytics > Event Data Reports.
+You can generate a report of all events passed to your account on the event data reports page—navigation: Analytics > Event Data Reports.
 This provides you with a log of all events in chronological order.
-You can filter the event report by event type, contact, audience, and date range, as well as download the report to your local computer or a remote server.
+You can filter the event report by event type, contact, audience, and date range, and you can download the report to your local computer or a remote server.

 Comments